wearefuturegov/southwark-sale-price-viability/README.md

 # Southwark Sale Price Viability

-A microservice that attempts to tell if a developer's sales value for a proposed development is realistic.
+A microservice that attempts to tell if developer's sales values that go into a planning viability assessment are in the expected range

 [![CircleCI](https://circleci.com/gh/wearefuturegov/southwark-sale-price-viability.svg?style=svg)](https://circleci.com/gh/wearefuturegov/southwark-sale-price-viability)